Guiding The Last Layer in Federated Learning with Pre-Trained Models: Introduction

 \section{Introduction}

-In recent years an increased focus on data privacy has attracted significant research interest in Federated Learning (FL), an approach in which a common global model is trained by aggregating model updates computed across a set of decentralized edge devices whose data is kept private.
-We desire to train a federated global model capable of equivalent performance to that of one trained on the same set of data in the centralized setting; however, FedAvg \citep{mcmahan2017communication} the most commonly used FL baseline, has been shown to suffer from performance degradation when the distribution of data between clients is not i.i.d. \citep{li2020federated, acar2021federated, karimireddy2020scaffold}.
-This condition leads to a global model that performs worse than its centrally trained counterpart.
+In recent years an increased focus on data privacy has attracted significant research interest in Federated Learning (FL).
+FL is an approach in which a common global model is trained by aggregating model updates computed across a set of distributed edge devices whose data is kept private.
+We desire to train a federated global model capable of equivalent performance as one trained on the same set of centralized data.
+However, it is worth noting that FedAvg \citep{mcmahan2017communication}, the most commonly used FL baseline, has been shown to suffer from performance degradation when the distribution of data between clients is not iid \citep{li2020federated, acar2021federated, karimireddy2020scaffold}.

-Transfer learning from pre-trained models trained on sufficiently abundant and diverse data is well known to produce state-of-the-art results in tasks related to vision \citep{He_2019_ICCV, girshick2014rich}, Natural Language Processing (NLP) \citep{Radford2019LanguageMA}, and other domains.
+Transfer learning from pre-trained models that have been trained on sufficiently abundant and diverse data is well known to produce state-of-the-art results in tasks related to vision \citep{He_2019_ICCV, girshick2014rich}, Natural Language Processing (NLP) \citep{Radford2019LanguageMA}, and other domains.
 Indeed, pre-training combined with fine tuning to specialize the model for a specific downstream task often leads to better generalization and faster model convergence in the centralized setting \citep{weiss2016survey, patel2015adapt}.
 FL literature on the other hand, has been largely focused on models trained from scratch \citep{mcmahan2017communication,karimireddy2020scaffold, li2020federated} and the impact of heterogeneity on algorithmic convergence.
 Recently, several studies have been conducted on the effect of pre-training on the performance of standard FL algorithms, see e.g., \citet{chen2023importance, nguyen2023begin}.
-Here, it was found that besides improving performance, pre-training can help to close the accuracy gap between a model trained in the federated setting and its centrally trained counterpart, particularly in the case of non-i.i.d. client data.
+Here, it was found that besides improving performance, pre-training can help to close the accuracy gap between a model trained in the federated setting and its non federated counterpart, particularly in the case of non-iid client data.